The Teabags Without Plastic In The UK In 2026

 A selection of teas.

-If your tea manufacturer of choice isn’t mentioned here, then do email or tweet them to ask about their teabags.
+If your tea manufacturer of choice isn’t mentioned here, then I recommend dropping them an email them or contacting them on social media to ask about their teabags.
+They may also have an FAQ or sustainability page on their website, that should contain the information you are looking for.

 Phew, that was a long one!
 Time to put the kettle on for a plastic-free cuppa I think!
 If you’ve enjoyed this, then do also check out my guide to the best oat milk.
 I’ve looked into all sorts of ethics behind the most popular oat milk brands in the UK and uncovered all sorts of murky things.